TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   that multiple tests are being performed using the same dataset:

 ```
-## A model demoing overall model F-test and multiple coefficient t-tests:
+## A model demonstrating overall model F-test and multiple coefficient t-tests:

 rm(list=ls())